Michael Rotohiko Jones: Early life

-Jones attended primary school at Ongarue and Te Kuiti and proceeded to secondary education at Wesley Technical College in Auckland, and the Maori Boys' Agricultural College at Manunui, near at Taumarunui.
+Jones attended primary school at Ongarue and Te Kūiti and proceeded to secondary education at Wesley Technical College in Auckland, and the Maori Boys' Agricultural College at Manunui, near at Taumarunui.
 In World War I he joined the Māori Pioneer Battalion and served on the Western Front from 1916 to 1919, achieving the position of staff sergeant and receiving the Military Medal.

 After the war, Jones worked as a land agent in Te Kuiti.
-In 1922, he moved to Hawera, Taranaki, and set up his own business, working as a land agent and interpreter.
-He served on Hawera's Borough Council and Hospital Board, and as president of the South Taranaki branch of the RSA.
-He also joined the local Rotary Club and was probably Rotary's first Maori member.
+In 1922, he moved to Hāwera, Taranaki, and set up his own business, working as a land agent and interpreter.
+He served on Hāwera's Borough Council and Hospital Board, and as president of the South Taranaki branch of the RSA.
+He also joined the local Rotary Club and was probably Rotary's first Māori member.